A class of globally solvable Markovian quadratic BSDE systems and applications: Introduction

 A major difficulty in adopting the techniques from the theory of systems of PDE lies in the choice of the regularity class of the Markov representatives, i.e., functions $\bsv$ such that $\bsY_t=\bsv(t,X_t)$ is a solution.
 On one hand, the classical notion of a weak solution - typically a starting point for any regularity analysis in the PDE world - is too weak for us; indeed, the very definition of a solution to a BSDE requires $\bsY$ to be a semimartingale (see, however, \cite{Barles-Lesigne}, \cite{Bally-Matoussi}, \cite{Lejay}, and \cite{Matoussi-Xu} for developments in Lipschitz systems).
 On the opposite end of the spectrum, a classical $C^{1,2}$-solution would, indeed, guarantee the semimartingale property of $\bsv(t,X_t)$, but one can hardly expect that kind of regularity from a solution to a nonlinear system.
 In the one-dimensional case, the situation is fully understood - Markov representatives of solutions to Markovian BSDE in dimension $1$ are viscosity solutions to the associated quasilinear PDEs (see \cite{ParPen92}, \cite{Kobylanski}, \cite{BriHu08} or \cite{DelHuBao11}).
 The multidimensional case, again, presents major difficulties: unless the system is very weakly coupled (only in its zero-th order terms), there is no natural notion of a viscosity solution and there is no corresponding characterization of the class of semimartingale functions (see, however, \cite{ChiMan97} for a related result in the Brownian case).
 However, in many applications, the automatic semimartingale property is especially useful, as it allows us to perform so-called ``verification'' directly and without additional assumptions or the invocation of the dynamic-programming principle.

 The way we overcame these difficulties in the present paper is by: 1) approximating our system by a sequence of well-behaved systems, 2) combining analytic methods described above with probabilistic ones to obtain adequate uniform estimates on these approximations, and 3) showing that the passage to the limit preserves the semimartingale property (as well as the equation itself), while relying mostly on probabilistic arguments.
-This way, we obtain a solution of the form $\bsY_t=\bsv(t,X_t)$, $\bsZ_t = \bsw(t,X_t)$, where $\bsv$ is locally H\" older continuous, $\bsv(t,X_t)$ is a semimartingale, and $\bsw$ is the weak Jacobian of $\bsv$.
-While we are still far from a complete understanding of the appropriate class of functions to replace viscosity solutions in the multidimensional case, we feel that the functions with above properties constitute a promising first step.
+This way, we obtain a solution of the form $\bsY_t=\bsv(t,X_t)$, $\bsZ_t = \bsw(t,X_t)$, where $\bsv$ is locally H\" older continuous, $\bsv(t,X_t)$ is a semimartingale, and $\bsw$ is the weak Jacobian of $\bsv$. his strategy bypasses regularity and pointwise estimates on $\bsw$, which is typically needed to establish a PDE solution in more analytical approaches.
+While we are still far from complete understanding of the appropriate class of functions to replace viscosity solutions in the multidimensional case, we feel that the functions with above properties constitute a promising first step.